konnov/protocols-made-fun/_posts/2025-05-08-lean-two-phase-proofs.md

 removed this redundant constraint, as it would take us much longer to write interactive proofs with this constraint in place.

-We translate `IndInv` to a conjunction of six lemmas in Lean, as it is easier to reason about the invariant this way:
+We `IndInv` as a conjunction of six lemmas in Lean, as it is easier to reason about the invariant this way:

 {% github_embed
   https://raw.githubusercontent.com/konnov/leanda/199b26cb022dfa05c3e7c1576384dcea8a0bd648/twophase/Twophase/InductiveProofs.lean